Woo (band): 2010s

-In the early 2010s, several labels approached the band to get their old albums re-issued.
-The second album was the first to be re-issued: It's Cosy Inside was published in 2012 by Drag City and Yoga Records.
-Following the critical success of this reissue, the band was contacted by the English label Emotional Rescue for a more comprehensive re-issue of its back catalogue.
-In 2013, Whichever Way You Are Going You Are Going Wrong, Woo's first album, was issued again.
-Due to the growing popularity, the band decided to publish a new album.
-For this purpose archives from 1974 to 1990 were unearthed.
-When the Past Arrives, the new album featuring 14 tracks, was released on Drag City / Yoga Records in 2014, scoring a 7.7 out of 10 on Pitchfork.
+The band's second album, It's Cosy Inside, was re-issued in 2012 by Drag City and Yoga Records.
+In 2013, Whichever Way You Are Going You Are Going Wrong, Woo's first album, was re-issued by Emotional Rescue.

+When the Past Arrives, a new album based on the band's archives from 1974 to 1990, was released on Drag City / Yoga Records in 2014.
+Pitchfork gave it 7.7 out of 10.

 The same year, Woo was commissioned by the English Touring Opera to compose an opera for children, Waxwings.
-The work was created for the annual ETO tour that included the UK and Luxembourg in 2015.
+The work was created for the ETO tour of 2015.

 In 2014, Into the Heart of Love was the next album to be reissued.

-In 2016, Woo released a new album with tracks from its archives that was published by Palto Flats Records.
-AWAAWAA, comprising 22 tracks, was both a critical and commercial success.
+In 2016, Woo released a new album, AWAAWAA, with tracks from its archives, published by Palto Flats Records.

 Emotional Rescue re-issued A La Luna in 2017.

 Since 2016, Woo have continued to release new albums on their Bandcamp page, including All Is Well which came out as an LP in 2019, released by Slowboy Records, and contained 13 tracks, combining both instrumental titles and songs.

-In June 2020, Woo released a new album, Arcturian Corridor on Quindi Records.
+In June 2020, Woo released a new album, Arcturian Corridor, on Quindi Records.